 Manchester City v Real Madrid

 Real Madrid, ten-time winners of the UCL and its predecessors, were drawn against semifinal debutantes Manchester City.
-To get here, the Citizens won their group, besting Juventus, Sevilla, and Borussia Mönchengladbach, then bested Dynamo Kyiv and Paris Saint-Germain (PSG) in knockout rounds.
+To get here, the Citizens won their group, besting Juventus, Sevilla, and Borussia Mönchengladbach.
+Then, they bested Dynamo Kyiv and Paris Saint-Germain (PSG) in knockout rounds.
 Real Madrid’s trip to the semifinals also involved PSG, who finished second behind the Spaniards in their qualifying group.
 Madrid’s group also included Shakhtar Donetsk and Malmö (victims of an 8-0 thrashing).
 Real dispatched Roma before surviving a strong quarterfinal challenge from VfL Wolfsburg.

 While Madrid’s Cristiano Ronaldo is coming off a hat trick against Wolfsburg, he’s only one of the storylines coming into this pair of fixtures.
 City’s boss Manuel Pellegrini is on his way out, with Pep Guardiola having inked a deal to take over in Manchester after he finishes up his work in Germany (more on that later, though).
 Pellegrini spent a brief period of time working in Madrid, ultimately making way for Jose Mourinho.